vegardhw/www/docs/guides/macos/basic-config.md

 ![1708353759922](image/initial-config/1708353759922.png)

-The Mission Control and App Exposé I use absolutely all the time to be in control of screens and windows.
-No matter how many active windows and dialog prompts open this thing just works.
-One of the classic complaints/questions of fist-time Windows users on macOS is the "Where did my app window go?"
+I use Mission Control and App Exposé all the time to manage my screens and windows effectively.
+No matter how many active windows and dialog prompts are open, these tools just work seamlessly.
+One of the classic complaints or questions from first-time Windows users on macOS is, "Where did my app window go?"
 Mission Control helps with that.
-It has a dedicated button on the keyboard (F3), but you can also activate it with Control + Arrow key combo or perform the swipe up with three fingers trackpad gesture.
+It has a dedicated button on the keyboard (F3), but you can also activate it with the Control + Arrow key combination or by swiping up with three fingers on the trackpad.

 App Exposé is the same thing but only with your active/focused application windows and dialog prompts.
 Run it by pressing the Control + Arrow down key combo or perform the three fingers swipe down trackpad gesture.